Orange Pecan Belgian Waffles

 Serving: 1 | Calories: 212kcal | Carbohydrates: 16g | Protein: 4g | Fat: 15g | Saturated Fat: 6g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 75mg | Sodium: 424mg | Potassium: 107mg | Fiber: 2g | Sugar: 6g | Vitamin A: 370IU | Vitamin C: 12mg | Calcium: 106mg | Iron: 1mg

-Traditional accompaniments include honey, maple syrup, powdered sugar, or warm butter.
+Serve with honey, maple syrup, powdered sugar, or warm butter.
 Dress them with whipped cream, fresh fruit, creme fraiche, or yogurt.
-I especially like to serve them topped with warm microwave cinnamon apples.
-For a protein boost, pair with bacon, sausage links, or even mini sausage kabobs for a fun brunch menu.
+For a special breakfast, top them with warm microwave cinnamon apples.
+For a special breakfast, serve bacon, sausage links, or even mini sausage kabobs.

 My Amazon Store